 Can I use VPN to watch Netflix/Hulu?

 VPNs can help you bypass local restrictions to reach services exclusively provided to certain areas, including Netflix or Hulu.
-Each movie or show lover expects to have the longest Netflix catalogues but not everyone is allowed to because of local restrictions.
+Each movie or show lover expects to have the longest Netflix catalogs but not everyone is allowed to because of local restrictions.
 VPN allows users to get connected with US servers so as to enjoy Netflix US streaming video sources.

 However, the Netflix VPN ban makes it not so easily achievable.
 Most VPNs fail to break the Netflix VPN ban.
 As you pick up a VPN, its capability to overcome the Netflix ban must be tested in advance if you expect to use it for streaming.
 The VPNs with Netflix exclusive servers are better to choose from.